smtdfc/luminate-ui/README.md

-# Neon UI
+# Luminate UI

-Neon UI is a modular, modern front-end system that provides a complete solution for building user interfaces with dynamic class management, CSS generation, and runtime helpers.
-It consists of multiple packages including the core runtime (`neon-ui`), generator (`neon-ui-generator`), and build plugins for Vite and Rollup.
+Luminate UI is a modular, modern front-end system that provides a complete solution for building user interfaces with dynamic class management, CSS generation, and runtime helpers.
+It consists of multiple packages including the core runtime (`luminate-ui`), generator (`luminate-ui-generator`), and build plugins for Vite and Rollup.

 ---

 ## Features

-- **Core runtime (`neon-ui`)**: Provides APIs to manage classes, apply styles dynamically, and register themes.
+- **Core runtime (`luminate-ui`)**: Provides APIs to manage classes, apply styles dynamically, and register themes.
-- **Generator (`neon-ui-generator`)**: Scan source code for `$ui()` calls and generate CSS assets.
+- **Generator (`luminate-ui-generator`)**: Scan source code for `$ui()` calls and generate CSS assets.
-- **Build plugins**: Vite and Rollup plugins to integrate Neon UI into your build pipeline.
+- **Build plugins**: Vite and Rollup plugins to integrate Luminate UI into your build pipeline.
 - **Dynamic class management**: Use `$ui()` to reference classes and have them automatically included in the generated CSS.
 - **Theme support**: Register themes for runtime or generate theme-specific CSS.